antoinemerc/ImageOcrApp/backend/scripts/README.md

 # Clustering Helpers

-These python classes are used, Gateway should be the class used to run the clustering
+Gateway should be the class used to run the clustering helper, direct run is possible for debug purpose

 ## Clustering Gateway